I know that becoming a pilot requires so much money that many cannot afford, yet there is a way many can succeed in becoming professional pilots.

 One last thing I want to say:

-That is, in most cases, the airline will not pay for the entire flight training cost.
+In most cases, the airline will not pay for the entire flight training cost.

 The remaining cost for your flight training will have to be arranged by yourself.